jcoliz/BrewHub.Devices.Still6UnitController/README.md

 ## Building Locally

-The controller is build on .NET 7.0.
+The controller is built on .NET 7.0.
 To build it, you'll need the [.NET SDK](https://dotnet.microsoft.com/en-us/download) installed on your machine.

-It needs to know where to look for an MQTT broker, and (optionally) what to use as a deviceid (client id) when connecting.
+When running, it will need to know where to look for an MQTT broker, and (optionally) what to use as a deviceid (client id) when connecting.
 You can use any supported .NET configuration method, or you can create a `config.toml` file in the project root:

 ```toml
 [mqtt]